bevyengine/rfcs/rfcs/62-editor-data-model.md

 The data model adds a layer of abstraction over the "native" data the Game uses, which makes most operations indirected and more abstract.
-For example, setting a value involves invoking a setter method (or equivalent binary offset write), possibly after locking an object for write access, as opposed to simply assigning the value to the object (`c.x = 5;`).
+For example, setting the `Transform` of a component involves creating an edit and associating the value the user wants to assign, then letting the Editor apply that edit to the actual component instance, as opposed to simply accessing the component directly through the `World`.

 ## Rationale and alternatives